 Hotel or hostel?
 Hotel- now past the hostel days.
 Need some of the extra comforts like a good bed!

 City or nature?
 Both!
-Possibly slightly nature over city!
+Possibly slightly nature over the city!

 Popular site or off the beaten path?
 Off the beaten path